Raleigh Personal Injury Lawyers

 Raleigh Courthouse Information

 Personal injury cases are filed and litigated in the District Court or the Superior Court of North Carolina’s court system.
 The factors that determine the court in which your case will be resolved include the amount of damages at issue.
-The Wake County Justice Center is located at 300 S. Salisbury St. in Raleigh.
-The old courthouse is located at 316 Fayetteville St., also in downtown Raleigh.
+The Wake County Justice Center is located at 300 S. Salisbury St. The old courthouse is located at 316 Fayetteville St., also in downtown Raleigh.

 Workers’ Compensation Information